opensearch-project/alerting-dashboards-plugin/README.md

-# Open Distro for Elasticsearch Alerting OpenSearchDashboards
+# OpenSearch Alerting Dashboards

-The Open Distro for Elasticsearch Alerting OpenSearchDashboards plugin lets you manage your [Open Distro for Elasticsearch alerting plugin](https://github.com/opendistro-for-elasticsearch/alerting) to monitor your data and send notifications when certain criteria are met---all from OpenSearchDashboards.
+The OpenSearch Alerting Dashboards plugin lets you manage your [OpenSearch Alerting plugin](https://github.com/opensearch-project/alerting) to monitor your data and send notifications when certain criteria are met---all from OpenSearchDashboards.

 ## Highlights

-- Create and schedule *monitors*, which run period queries against data in Elasticsearch.
+- Create and schedule *monitors*, which run period queries against data in Opensearch.
 - Evaluate query results against *triggers* to see if they meet certain criteria.
 - If trigger criteria are met, generate *alerts* and perform *actions* (e.g. post a message in a Slack channel).